g3n1uss/OpticalDeMultiplexerSPP/README.md

 This project is a mixture of OOP and procedural paradigms, plus a configuration script.

 # TODO
+1. Add a picture of the geometry to the output (picture of a resonance), instead of one long picture of the grating create two - one is a grating and a second one - picture of geometry
-1. Get rid of limitation of 20 outgoing spectra
+2. Get rid of limitation of 20 outgoing spectra
 2. Add 3D data plot
 3. Add double resonance